 Alternatives to the SPA302

-If you’re looking for a wireless phone to work with the UC320W your best option at the time of this writing, unfortunately, is to use a regular analog cordless phone attached to one of the four FXS ports on the UC320W chassis.
+If you’re looking for a wireless phone to work with the UC320W your best option at the time of this writing, unfortunately, is to use a regular analog cordless phone attached to the FXS port on the UC320W chassis.
+If your company needs additional FXS ports you can add a Cisco SPA8800 Analog Telephone Adaptor (“ATA”) the environment and it will provide you with four more FXO ports and four more FXS ports.

 If you need a wireless phone for the Cisco SBCS then go for either the Cisco 7925 or Cisco 7926 wireless IP phones.
 The only difference between the two is the 7926 has a two-dimensional barcode scanner, while the 7925 does not.
 The only downside to the 7900 series wireless IP phones is they are a little pricey for the SMB market.
 I think the last 7925 “kit” (phone, battery, charger, and Cisco SMARTNet) I sold came out to around $600.